-Private landowners may sue governments for failing to consider climate change in their programs and policies pursuant to a number of statutes offering nonmonetary remedies such as the Endangered Species Act.
-See Appendix B. Private landowners damaged by flooding may also file law suits for damages claiming that governments have increased climate-related flooding and flood damages based upon a number of legal theories including but not limited to the following.33
+Landowners may sue governments for failing to consider climate change in their programs and policies pursuant to a number of statutes offering nonmonetary remedies such as the Endangered Species Act (see Appendix B).
+Private landowners damaged by flooding may also file law suits for damages claiming that governments have increased climate-related flooding and flood damages based upon a number of other legal theories including but not limited to those described below.
+This list is not exhaustive.
+For example, there is no discussion of "fraud" because fraud is discussed at some length in a law review article by Jennifer Klein, "Potential Liability of Governments for Failure to Prepare for Climate Change", Columbia Law School (2013).
+For more information the reader is referred to this article.